zenml-io/mlstacks/gcp-airflow/README.md

 > **Warning**
 > The `prefix` local variable you assign should have a unique value for each stack.
 This ensures that the stack you create doesn't interfere with the stacks somebody else in your organization has created with this script.

-> **Warning**
-> The CIDR block used for the VPC (inside the vpc.tf file) needs to be unique too, preferably.
-For example, if `10.10.0.0/16` is already under use by some VPC in your account, you can use `10.11.0.0/16` instead.
-However, this is not required.

 ## 🧑‍🍳 Cooking the recipe

 It is not neccessary to use the MLOps stacks recipes presented here alongisde the